MartDiVenus/AleSNFS/README.md

 # AleSNFS
-archives; scientific notation  of files' size.
+archives; a personal scientific notation  of files' size.

 # Intro